CodineerDigital/AutoDeletePro/README.md

 # AutoDeletePro

 AutoDeletePro adds a timer to vehicles for deletion.
-It is OneSync Infinity ready and works best in that environment but does work in non-OneSync environments as well.
+It does require OneSync Infinity.

 ## Features
 * Configurable number of minutes until a vehicle is deleted after use